SoftActivity™ TS Monitor – Installation Guide for Administrators

 User Name: sadmin

-{you will a default password reminder when you click View Reports}
+Password: {you will see the default password reminder when you click View Reports}

 It is highly recommended for the administrator to change their password immediately after installation.